cjb5790/aspnetcore-workshop/exercise-7/vinyl-crate-data-connection.md

 }
 ```

-Now, let's create a new property, which will be our confiuration object.
+Now, let's create a new property, which will be our configuration object.
 There is a new interface available in ASP.NET Core, IConfigurationRoot.

 ```chsarp
 public IConfigurationRoot Configuration { get; set; }